FFF system: Base units and definitions

-Notable multiples and derived units
+Multiples and derived units

 Microfortnight and other decimal prefixes

 One microfortnight is equal to 1.2096 seconds.
 This has become a joke in computer science because in the VMS operating system, the TIMEPROMPTWAIT variable, which holds the time the system will wait for an operator to set the correct date and time at boot if it realizes that the current value is invalid, is set in microfortnights.
 This is because the computer uses a loop instead of the internal clock, which has not been activated yet to run the timer.
 The documentation notes that "[t]he time unit of micro-fortnights is approximated as seconds in the implementation".

 The Jargon File reports that the millifortnight (about 20 minutes) and nanofortnight have been occasionally used.

-Furlongs per fortnight
+Furlong per fortnight

-One furlong per fortnight is a speed which would be barely noticeable to the naked eye.
+One furlong per fortnight is a speed that would be barely noticeable to the naked eye.
 It converts to: